Intelligence at the Point of Arrival

 Reception, staging, onward movement, and integration (RSOI) “is the process that delivers combat power to the

 JFC [joint force commander] in the operational theater...
-Siezing the initiative demands prompt processing of
+Seizing the initiative demands prompt processing

-involved, the time available, and when forces arrive on the competition continuum.
-Successful RSOI operations
+units involved, the time available, and when forces arrive on the competition continuum.
+Successful RSOI

-are as diverse as Great Britain before the D-Day invasion in World War II, Saudi Arabia during Operation Desert
+operations are as diverse as Great Britain before the D-Day invasion in World War II, Saudi Arabia during

-Storm, and, more recently, Camp Buehring, Kuwait, during Operation Iraqi Freedom.
-Regardless of the
+Operation Desert Storm, and, more recently, Camp Buehring, Kuwait, during Operation Iraqi Freedom.

 Current Operational Landscape